MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 <!--/tabs-->

-Enables or disables shimming the `window.web3` object with the provider returned by the SDK (useful for compatibility with older browsers).
+Enables or disables shimming the `window.web3` object with the Ethereum provider returned by the SDK (useful for compatibility with older browsers).
 The default is `true`.

 ### storage